Simple JQuery TextArea MaxLength Function

-There are about 25,900 TextArea Maximum Length functions out there, Google said.
-I searched for a simple function that work on typing (Key Press) and on Copy and Paste, and able to use across the site without calling from each textarea.
-After few minutes of Googaling, I did not find any that fit my requirements, so here I put together a simple function
+According to Google, there are about 25,900 TextArea Maximum Length functions available.
+I searched for a simple function that would work with typing (Key Press) and with Copy and Paste.
+I also wanted to be able to use it across the site without calling from each textarea.
+After a few minutes of Googling, I didn’t find anything that fit my requirements, so I put together my own simple function instead.

 4: var str = $(this).val()